Writing at Breakneck Speeds

 Even with downgrading my penmanship in order to keep up with my brain, handwriting got to the point that my hands couldn’t keep up with the bullet train in my head.
 When I decided to turn to word processors around fifth grade, my writing began to truly take off.
 Finally, my thoughts started evacuating my cranium at the breakneck speeds at which I was thinking them.

-Still, even into my junior high years, I still occasionally would hand write in journals and notebooks.
+Still, even into my junior high years, I’d still occasionally handwrite in journals and notebooks.
 At one point, though, I decided that my thoughts were much too private to keep in trapper keepers and other easily accessed mediums.
 I began to tear out the pages and put as much of the content I thought was at least semi-sane into my digital journals.
 I then used my mom’s shredder to destroy the handwritten copies.

 I still have many of my old journal entries today in digital form, although many have been lost to time or sheer laziness of not typing them up.
 I don’t think I lost anything of great importance, though.
 The transition to digital, however, was not complete for my writing.
 Around 2001 or 2002, I decided to limit my writing to college ruled paper.
 That’s when I first became a poet.